Aliases for FAR1 Gene

 GeneCards Summary for FAR1 Gene

 FAR1 (Fatty Acyl CoA Reductase 1) is a Protein Coding gene.
-Diseases associated with FAR1 include peroxisomal fatty acyl-coa reductase 1 disorder.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include fatty-acyl-CoA reductase (alcohol-forming) activity and long-chain-fatty-acyl-CoA reductase activity.
+Diseases associated with FAR1 include peroxisomal fatty acyl-coa reductase 1 disorder and intellectual disability.
+Among its related pathways are Metabolism and Peroxisomal lipid metabolism.
+GO annotations related to this gene include coenzyme binding and long-chain-fatty-acyl-CoA reductase activity.
 An important paralog of this gene is FAR2.

 UniProtKB/Swiss-Prot for FAR1 Gene

 Catalyzes the reduction of saturated fatty acyl-CoA with chain length C16 or C18 to fatty alcohols.